OctoMap/octomap/octovis/README.txt

 * Press "Generate", select the appropriate generator, e. g.
 "Visual Studio 10".
 * This generates a solution file octomap-distribution.sln Load this file and build the project.

+Some more hints on compiling with Visual Studio (these may be necessary depending on the VS version and CMake version):
+* When compiling QGLViewer, modify the output path in "Properties->Linker-> General->Output".
+Remove the "debug" and "release" prefix so the libs are installed in the base dir.
+* For the octivis-shared target, add the Qt lib path ("C:\path\to\Qt\4.7.2\lib") to "Properties->Linker->General->Additional Library Directories", and add the following Qt libs as dependencies in "Properties->Linker->Input-> Additional Dependencies": QtCore4.lib, QtOpenGL4.lib, QtGui4.lib and QtXml4.lib (and the debug versions of them to the Debug configuration)
+* If the debug version of octovis throws this error: "QWidget: Must construct a QApplication before a QPaintDevice", it is linking to the release version of QGLViewer.
+Change the library dependency of octovis and octovis-shared to the debug version QGLViewerd2.lib in "Properties->Linker->Input->Additional Dependencies".

 When executing octovis.exe, Windows needs to find the following libraries, so make sure they are on the PATH or in the same